X

 Here are some examples of frequently asked questions:

 • .
-Why did you choose this program?
+Why did you choose this training program?

 • .
-Why do you want to join our company?
+Why do you wish to join our company?

 • .
 What are your strengths and areas for improvement?

 • .
-Tell me about a memorable experience or project
+Tell me about a significant experience or project.

 Beyond the answers themselves, it’s the way I respond that makes the difference.
 I need to be clear, organized, and sincere.